Post-Purchase Experience 2026: 15 Key Statistics

 3. The global aftermarket for durable goods exceeds $1 trillion annually

-Research across automotive, appliances, HVAC, power tools, and industrial equipment consistently puts the total addressable aftermarket for durable goods well into the trillions when measured globally.
+Research across automotive, appliances, HVAC, power tools, and industrial equipment consistently places the global durable goods aftermarket well into the trillions.
 The automotive aftermarket alone — parts, accessories, servicing, consumables — exceeds $400 billion annually.
-Domestic appliances, power tools, HVAC, and consumer electronics add hundreds of billions more.
+Domestic appliances, power tools, and consumer electronics add hundreds of billions more.

-The spare parts and accessories opportunity is one of the most significant untapped revenue pools in manufacturing — and it is directly addressable through post-purchase connected product experiences.
+The spare parts and accessories opportunity is one of the largest untapped revenue pools in manufacturing, and it is directly addressable through connected post-purchase product experiences.

 4. 70%+ of aftermarket parts revenue goes to third-party sellers

-The mechanism by which OEMs could reclaim this revenue is straightforward: a connected product experience that, at the moment a customer scans their product, presents the exact compatible parts and accessories for that specific model and serial number.
-No guesswork.
-No compatibility uncertainty.
-The manufacturer becomes the most convenient source, not the least.
+The mechanism for reclaiming this revenue is straightforward: a connected product experience that, at the moment a customer scans their product, presents the exact compatible parts for that specific model and serial number.
+No guesswork, no compatibility uncertainty.
+The manufacturer becomes the most convenient source rather than the least convenient.
+Conversion rates for contextual parts recommendations at the point of product scan are significantly higher than generic e-commerce, because the customer already knows their product and their need.
+The purchase intent is pre-confirmed.

 5. £15 is the average cost of a single customer support call

-Contact centre economics are brutal.
-Industry benchmarks place the fully loaded cost of a single inbound customer support call — including agent time, overhead, telephony, and management — at £12 to £18 in the UK, with comparable figures across European and North American markets.
-For manufacturers running high call volumes on complex products, the annual support cost easily runs into millions.
+Industry benchmarks place the fully loaded cost of a single inbound support call — agent time, overhead, telephony, management — at £12 to £18 in the UK, with comparable figures in European and North American markets.
+For manufacturers with high call volumes on complex products, annual support costs easily run into millions.

-The grimmer finding is what those calls are actually about.
-Research into contact centre call categorisation consistently shows that 35% to 45% of inbound support calls relate to questions that are answerable by the product manual — setup queries, installation steps, basic troubleshooting.
-Customers either cannot find the manual, cannot understand it, or find it faster to call than to search a PDF.
+Research into contact centre categorisation consistently shows that 35% to 45% of inbound calls relate to questions answerable by the product manual — setup, installation, basic troubleshooting.
+Customers cannot find the manual, cannot navigate it, or find calling faster than searching a PDF.

 6. 73% of customers prefer self-service over contacting support

-The digital versus paper instructions debate is instructive here: when manufacturers invest in genuinely useful digital support content, engagement rates climb sharply, and the call centre queue shrinks proportionally.
+The digital versus paper instructions debate is instructive: when manufacturers invest in genuinely useful digital support content, engagement climbs sharply and the call queue shrinks.
+The consumer preference is clear.
+The infrastructure just needs to match it.

 7. Product recall completion rates average below 30%

-This is one of the most sobering statistics in post-purchase experience.
-When a safety recall is issued — whether mandated by a regulator or initiated voluntarily — the manufacturer must notify affected customers and facilitate the repair, replacement, or return of the product.
-Industry data on recall completion rates across consumer goods categories puts the average well below 30%.
-For some product types, particularly those with long lifespans and multiple secondary owners, completion rates fall below 15%.
+When a safety recall is issued, the manufacturer must notify affected customers and facilitate repair, replacement, or return.
+Industry data across consumer goods categories puts average recall completion rates well below 30%.
+For products with long lifespans and multiple secondary owners, completion rates fall below 15%.

-Manufacturers with digital registration data — a direct relationship with the product owner — demonstrate recall completion rates of 80% or above.
-They can send targeted notifications by email and SMS within hours of a recall being issued, track acknowledgement, and follow up with non-responders.
-The smart recall strategy is not a nice-to-have; in an era of increasing product safety regulation, it is risk management.
+Manufacturers with digital registration data demonstrate recall completion rates of 80% or above.
+They send targeted notifications by email and SMS within hours of a recall being issued, track acknowledgement, and automatically follow up with non-responders.
+The smart recall strategy is not optional — in an era of rising product safety regulation, it is essential risk management.

 8. It costs 5–7x more to acquire a new customer than to retain an existing one

-This ratio has been cited so frequently in marketing literature that it risks being dismissed as cliché.
+This ratio risks being dismissed as cliché.
 It should not be.
-For manufacturers selling through distribution channels, the figure is arguably conservative — when the full cost of trade marketing, retailer margin, and demand generation is factored in, the ratio between acquisition and retention cost is often wider still.
+For manufacturers selling through distribution, the figure is arguably conservative — when trade marketing, retailer margin, and demand generation are fully loaded, the acquisition-to-retention cost gap is often wider still.

-The paradox is that manufacturers who have spent significant sums acquiring customers through these expensive channels then invest almost nothing in retaining them.
-The post-purchase period — when brand preference, loyalty, and repeat purchase intent are most malleable — is treated as the end of the commercial relationship rather than its beginning.
+The paradox is that manufacturers who spend significant sums acquiring customers then invest almost nothing in retaining them.
+The post-purchase period — when brand preference and repeat purchase intent are most malleable — is treated as the end of the relationship rather than its beginning.

-Industry research on post-purchase engagement consistently shows that customers who have a positive, value-adding experience in the first 90 days after purchase show significantly higher brand recall, higher accessory purchase rates, and higher likelihood of recommending the product.
-The investment required to create that experience is a fraction of the cost of acquiring the customer in the first place.
+Research on post-purchase engagement shows that customers with a positive experience in the first 90 days demonstrate higher brand recall, higher accessory purchase rates, and stronger propensity to recommend.
+The investment to create that experience is a fraction of the acquisition cost that preceded it.

-The trillion-dollar post-purchase problem is, at its core, a capital allocation problem.
+The trillion-dollar post-purchase problem is a capital allocation failure.
 Manufacturers are spending heavily on the wrong side of the transaction.

 9. Customers who register products are 3x more likely to purchase accessories

-Platforms that present contextual accessory recommendations at the moment of registration — when brand engagement and product excitement are at their peak — report particularly strong conversion rates.
-The registration moment is the highest-intent commercial window in the entire product lifecycle.
+Platforms presenting contextual accessory recommendations at the moment of registration — when brand engagement and product excitement peak — report particularly strong conversion.
+The registration window is the highest-intent commercial moment in the entire product lifecycle, and most manufacturers leave it entirely blank.

 10. 60% of paper product manuals are never read

-Research into manual usage behaviour paints a consistent picture: the majority of paper instruction booklets are discarded, lost, or ignored entirely.
-Customers rely on their intuition, trial and error, or a Google search to set up and operate new products.
-The manual that the manufacturer spent considerable resource producing and including in every product box is functionally invisible to most buyers.
+Research into manual usage behaviour consistently shows that the majority of paper instruction booklets are discarded, lost, or ignored.
+Customers rely on intuition, trial and error, or a Google search.
+The manual a manufacturer spent significant resource producing is functionally invisible to most buyers.

-The contrast with digital manuals accessed via QR scan is striking.
-Interactive digital guides — particularly those with embedded video, step-by-step navigation, and the ability to jump to a specific section — achieve engagement rates ten times higher than their paper equivalents, according to analysis of connected product platform data.
-Customers who would never sit down with a booklet will follow a guided digital setup flow on their phone.
+The contrast with digital manuals via QR scan is striking.
+Interactive guides — with embedded video, step-by-step navigation, and section jumping — achieve engagement ten times higher than paper equivalents.
+Customers who would never open a booklet will follow a guided digital setup flow on their phone.

-The business case for replacing paper instructions with digital experiences is not primarily environmental, though the sustainability benefits are real.
-It is commercial: customers who successfully set up and use products correctly have lower support costs, higher satisfaction scores, and stronger brand loyalty.
+The business case for replacing paper instructions with digital experiences is commercial: customers who set up products correctly generate fewer support calls, better satisfaction scores, and stronger loyalty.

 11. Two-thirds of manufacturers are unaware of EU Digital Product Passport requirements

-The EU's Ecodesign for Sustainable Products Regulation (ESPR) mandates Digital Product Passports for an expanding list of product categories — a requirement that will ultimately apply to virtually all physical goods sold in the EU.
-Yet industry surveys conducted in 2025 found that approximately two-thirds of manufacturers either had not heard of DPP requirements, had heard of them but did not understand what they required, or did not believe their product categories would be affected.
+The EU's Ecodesign for Sustainable Products Regulation (ESPR) mandates Digital Product Passports across an expanding list of categories, ultimately covering virtually all physical goods sold in the EU.
+Yet 2025 industry surveys found approximately two-thirds of manufacturers had not heard of DPP requirements, did not understand them, or believed their categories were unaffected.
+Of those aware, fewer than 5% had taken concrete steps towards compliance.

-The knowledge gap is partly understandable.
-ESPR is a complex regulatory framework with implementation staggered across categories and timelines.
-The detail sits in European Commission working documents that do not typically reach the desk of product managers or after-sales directors.
-But regulatory ignorance will not be a defensible position when enforcement begins.
+The knowledge gap is understandable.
+ESPR is complex, with implementation staggered across categories and timelines, documented in Commission working papers that rarely reach product managers or after-sales directors.
+But ignorance will not be defensible when enforcement begins.

-Digital Product Passports are not a minor documentation exercise.
-They require a machine-readable digital identity for each product, covering materials, repairability, spare parts availability, and end-of-life instructions — all accessible via a data carrier (typically a QR code or data matrix) on the product itself.
-Understanding what a Digital Product Passport actually requires is a necessary first step for any manufacturer selling into the EU.
+Digital Product Passports are not a documentation exercise.
+They require a machine-readable digital identity per product, covering materials, repairability, spare parts availability, and end-of-life instructions — accessible via QR code or data matrix on the product itself.
+Understanding what a Digital Product Passport requires is the essential first step for any manufacturer selling into the EU.

 12. Extended warranty upsells at the point of registration can generate 300% revenue growth

-Published data from warranty platform operators includes case studies where targeted extended warranty offers, presented contextually at the point of digital registration, generated revenue growth of 250% to 300% relative to traditional point-of-sale warranty upsell approaches.
-The conversion rate at registration is materially higher because the context is right.
+Published data from warranty platform operators documents case studies where contextual extended warranty offers at the point of digital registration generated revenue growth of 250% to 300% relative to traditional point-of-sale upsell approaches.
+The conversion rate is materially higher because the context is right.

-This is not a minor improvement in conversion rate.
-For manufacturers with significant unit volumes, shifting extended warranty capture from a point-of-sale event to a registration event — and improving the conversion rate threefold — represents a transformative revenue line.
-Accessories and consumable upsells follow similar patterns.
+For manufacturers with significant unit volumes, shifting warranty capture to the registration event — and improving conversion threefold — is a transformative revenue line.
+Accessory and consumable upsells follow the same pattern.
+The case is validated and repeatable.

 13. The average durable product has a 10–15 year lifespan but receives manufacturer attention for only the first 30 days

-A premium domestic appliance is designed and built to last 12 years.
-A quality power tool may serve a tradesperson for 20 years.
+A premium domestic appliance lasts 12 years.
+A quality power tool may serve a tradesperson for 20.
 An HVAC system has a design life of 15 years or more.
-Yet across almost every durable goods category, the manufacturer's engagement with the customer effectively ends within a month of purchase — and in many cases, within a week.
+Yet across almost every durable goods category, manufacturer engagement ends within a month of purchase — often within a week.

-The concept of digital product identity changes this dynamic fundamentally.
-A product with a persistent digital identity has a mechanism for ongoing manufacturer engagement throughout its 15-year lifespan — maintenance reminders at year three, part replacement suggestions at year seven, upgrade recommendations at year twelve.
+The concept of digital product identity changes this fundamentally.
+A product with a persistent digital identity enables ongoing engagement throughout its full lifespan — maintenance reminders at year three, part replacement suggestions at year seven, upgrade recommendations at year twelve.
 The relationship does not expire when the warranty does.

 14. Brands with direct customer relationships achieve 2–3x higher customer lifetime value

-The DTC premium is well-documented across consumer goods categories.
-Brands that sell directly — whether through their own e-commerce, direct registration flows, or managed loyalty programmes — consistently demonstrate customer lifetime value figures two to three times higher than comparable brands relying entirely on retail distribution.
+The DTC premium is well-documented.
+Brands selling directly — through their own e-commerce, registration flows, or managed loyalty programmes — consistently demonstrate customer lifetime value two to three times higher than comparable brands relying entirely on retail distribution.

-The mechanism is not simply that direct brands charge higher prices or have better products.
-It is that direct brands own the post-purchase relationship.
-They know who their customers are.
-They can communicate with them, learn from them, and create additional value for them over the life of the product.
-That ongoing relationship compounds into significantly higher lifetime value.
+The mechanism is not better products or higher prices.
+It is ownership of the post-purchase relationship.
+Direct brands know who their customers are, communicate with them, learn from them, and create additional value throughout the product's life.
+That relationship compounds into significantly higher lifetime value.

-For manufacturers who sell through distribution and retail channels — which is most of them — a direct post-purchase relationship is still achievable.
-The product itself is the bridge.
-A QR scan at unboxing can initiate a direct relationship between manufacturer and consumer that persists regardless of where the product was purchased.
+For manufacturers selling through distribution — most of them — a direct post-purchase relationship is still achievable.
+The product is the bridge.
+A QR scan at unboxing initiates a direct manufacturer-to-consumer relationship regardless of where the product was bought.
 The retailer owns the transaction; the manufacturer can still own the relationship.

-The data on aftermarket revenue capture is particularly clear: brands with direct post-purchase relationships capture dramatically more aftermarket spend than those who cede the relationship to the retail channel.
+The data on aftermarket revenue capture is clear: brands with direct post-purchase relationships capture dramatically more aftermarket spend.

 15. By 2030, every product sold in the EU will require a Digital Product Passport